-3. Efficacy (lumens/watt) – LED vs Metal Halide
+3. Efficacy (lumens/watt) – Metal Halide Bulbs vs LED

-Efficacy is how efficient a light source converts watts to visible light.
-For the purpose of this blog we will only compare LED and Metal Halide.
-But all bulb sources efficiencies can be calculated.
+Efficacy is how efficiently a light source converts watts to visible light.
+For the purpose of this blog, we will only compare LED and Metal Halide.
+But all bulb source efficiencies can be calculated.
 Understanding efficacy is important to understand why LEDs save you so much on energy costs.

 Here’s how to calculate lumen efficiency.

-Remember the golden energy saving rule: Efficacy, or efficiency Saves You Money!
+Remember the golden energy-saving rule: Efficacy (efficiency) Saves You Money!

-Now that you understand efficacy you have a little more insight on how and why LEDs are more energy efficient.
-They are able to produce more lumens with less energy.
+Now that you understand efficacy you have a little more insight into how and why LEDs are more energy efficient.
+They can produce more lumens with less energy.
 Converting from metal halide to LED, you’ll end up with brighter light and a lower lighting bill.
 We call that a win-win.

 Here is a recent example by a customer who wanted to compare our retrofit kit to his existing Metal Halide fixture.
 You can plainly see that the LED retrofit kit installed inside the shoebox fixture is brighter than the metal halide bulb beside it (even though it produces fewer lumens).

-Replacement bulbs add up fast, especially when you’re replacing bulbs for an entire warehouse or factory.
-And, the higher the installation height, the higher the cost of replacement.
-If you have a facility loaded with lights, this cost of replacing bulbs every year adds up quickly.
+Replacement bulbs add up fast, especially when you’re replacing LED Warehouse Lighting for an entire warehouse or factory.
+And the higher the installation height, the higher the cost of replacement.
+If you have a facility loaded with lights, the cost of replacing bulbs every year adds up quickly.

 The money you save on replacement bulbs admittedly won’t be as much as you save on your energy bills.
-However, these low maintenance lights save you more than just money.
-They save you and your employees time.
-Employees can delegate their hard work to much more important tasks, instead of switching out light bulbs, which will improve overall efficiency and productivity.
+However, these low-maintenance lights save you more than just money.
+They save you and your employees’ time.
+Employees can delegate their hard work to much more important tasks instead of switching out light bulbs.
+This will improve overall efficiency and productivity.

 When using a light meter to measure a light’s output, it detects lumens.
 Metal Halide creates visible and invisible (to the human eye) light.
 This includes UV (Ultraviolet) and IR (Infrared) spectrums visible to light meters but not visible to humans.
 LEDs, on the other hand, don’t produce UV and IR light.
 It only produces light in the ranges we can see.

-If you compare brand new Metal Halide lights and LED lights, you’ll likely find that initially metal halide lights produce slightly higher foot candle readings.
+If you compare brand-new Metal Halide lights and LED lights, you’ll likely find that initially metal halide lights produce slightly higher foot candle readings.
 Yet, the light produced under LED seems brighter.
 Why?
-Some of the light detected by the light meter is including undetectable light that we can’t see (UV and IR).
-LEDs produce only usable light.
+Some of the light detected by the light meter is includes undetectable light that we can’t see (UV and IR).
+LEDs produce only usable, very high quality light.

-Another factor that plays into the way we perceive light is accounted for by the Color Rendering Index, or CRI.
-CRI is a measurement of Quality of Light.
+Another factor that plays into the way we perceive light is accounted for by the Color Rendering Index or CRI.
+CRI is a measurement of the Quality of Light.
 On a scale between 0 and 100, 100 is excellent.
 And LEDs tend to have a high CRI value.